Margaret Bonds: New York City

+Margaret Bonds returned to New York in March, 1943, and would remain there (aside from tours) until October 1967.
+Upon her return she quickly immersed herself in the city's vibrant concert life, performing widely as well as building up a large private studio of piano students.
+She also six years of private piano lessons from Djane Lavoie-Hertz, a former student of Schnabel and Scriabin, and took pride in passing along to her students from the underserved African American communities of New York "the same principles employed by Solomon, Rubinstein, and Horowitz".
 Among Bonds' works from the 1950s is The Ballad of the Brown King, a large-scale work which was first performed in December 1954 in New York.
 It tells the story of the Three Wise Men, focusing primarily on Balthazar, the so-called "brown king".
 It was originally written for voice and piano, but later revised for chorus, soloists, and orchestra, and eventually televised by CBS in 1960.
 A large work in nine movements, the piece combines elements of various black musical traditions, such as jazz, blues, calypso, and spirituals.
 Bonds was writing other works during this period of her career: Three Dream Portraits for voice and piano, again setting Hughes' poetry, were published in 1959.
-D Minor Mass for chorus and organ was first performed in the same year.
+D minor Mass for chorus and organ was first performed in the same year.

 As an outgrowth of her compositions for voice, Bonds later became active in the theater, serving as music director for numerous productions and writing two ballets.
 In 1964, Bonds wrote Montgomery Variations for orchestra, a set of seven programmatic variations on the spiritual "I Want Jesus to Walk with Me."
 Bonds penned a program for the work which explains that it centered on Southern Blacks' decision no longer to accept the segregationist policies of the Jim Crow South, focusing on the Montgomery Bus Boycotts and the 1963 bombing of the Sixteenth Street Baptist Church in Birmingham.
 Bonds shared the completed work with Ned Rorem, a close friend and former student, in 1964.
-She eventually dedicated the work to Martin Luther King Jr. Two years later, she moved to Los Angeles, teaching music at the Los Angeles Inner City Institute and at the Inner City Cultural Center.
-Zubin Mehta and the Los Angeles Philharmonic premiered her Credo for chorus and orchestra in 1972.
-Bonds died unexpectedly a few months later, shortly after her 59th birthday.
+She eventually dedicated the work to Martin Luther King Jr. In 1967, legendary choral director and vocal coach Frederick Wilkerson featured the original piano/vocal version of her setting of W.E.B.
+Du Bois's civil-rights manifesto "Credo" in the first all-Bonds concert in Washington, D.C., and later that year the likewise legendary choral conductor Albert McNeil performed the choral/orchestral version of that same work, along with The Montgomery Variations, in San Francisco.